 The moss stitch crochet dishcloth pattern can be crocheted up in just about any dishcloth yarn that you have on hand.
 It works up quick and easy, and is also super easy to increase or decrease to any size that you want.

-You can easily adjust the width for a placemat or a coaster to match.
-Another option is to sew two dishcloths together for a thick hotpad or potholder.
-The stitch pattern is reversible, making it great for blankets, scarves, bags and many other crochet patterns.
+You can easily make a complete kitchen set by adjusting the width for a placemat or a coaster to match.
+Another option is to sew two dishcloths together for use as a hotpad or potholder.

 It’s super easy for beginners to master, yet elegant enough for anyone to appreciate.

 The Moss Stitch Pattern